Loading...

 Only 5% of homes in Jakarta are connected to sewage pipes, so untreated waste often ends up in rivers and in the ground.

-But bottled water is expensive and some poor families spend up to 10% of their income on it.
+For many families, the only way to get safe drinking water is by buying bottled water, but bottled water is expensive and some poor families spend up to 10% of their income on it.

-This creates a financial burden, especially in low income areas.
+This creates a financial burden, especially in low-income areas.

 There's also an environmental cost.